 Location, location, location.
 Paris is centrally located right in the heart of the Strip near Las Vegas Boulevard and Flamingo Road, which means it's really easy to walk to several other tourist attractions and major hotels nearby.

 Mon Ami Gabi has been a Las Vegas favorite for years and they pioneered the art of outdoor dining on the Strip.
-The charming French restaurant serves escargots, steak frites, onion soup and a nice wine selection, but the real highlight is the outdoor patio overlooking Las Vegas Boulevard.
+The charming French restaurant serves escargots, steak frites, onion soup and offers a nice wine selection, but the real highlight is the outdoor patio overlooking Las Vegas Boulevard.
 It's one of the best people-watching spots in town and there's a great view of the Bellagio Fountains across the street.

 The Eiffel Tower is one of the world's most famous landmarks and while Paris Las Vegas' replica is about half the size of the original, it's still an impressive attraction.
 Cross Le Pont Alexandre III, step into the beautiful glass elevator, and ride to the top of the tower, which boasts spectacular views of the Fountains of Bellagio, the Strip and the outlying city.